 - Dark web

-The upper layer contains all web pages indexed by search engines like Google, the District Recovery website, for example.
+The upper layer contains all web pages indexed by search engines like Google, the Renaissance Recovery website, for example.

 Beneath the surface, the deep web contains all pages search engines are unable to access.
 This doesn’t denote anything sinister.
 Pages that are accessible via passwords, work intranets, Amazon and Netflix pages, and your Messenger inbox are all examples of deep web content.
 To access any of these pages, you would need to input the precise URL, or click a link taking you there from elsewhere in the deep web.